 THE REAL ISSUE?
 BAD JOB MATCHES.
-Subminimum wages are set by productivity tests, in which people with disabilities are paid based on a percentage of what a "normal" person would produce.
+Subminimum wages are set by productivity tests.
+People with disabilities are paid based on a percentage of what a "normal" person would produce.
 No other employees are subject to this test; the presence of disabilities is presumed to hinder job performance.
-The real issue with job performance, though, is job suitability.
+The real issue with job performance, though, job suitability.
 This is true for everyone.
 If someone is in the wrong job, they aren't going to thrive.
 Rather than place people in jobs they aren't suited to, we should help them find a good match.

 TAXPAYERS PAY MORE TO SEGREGATE: Subminimum wages are most often used in sheltered workshops.
 Studies show these are not environments that people with disabilities seek out or prefer, regardless of the level of disability.
 And yet, tax payer money is often used to subsidize these settings.
 Instead of investing in job matches and training for jobs in the community, employment support funds are used to operate sheltered workshops.
 The same money, when invested in community options, RETURNS MORE to the taxpayers.
 A study of rehabilitation cases from 2002 to 2007 found that or every \$1 invested into supported employment, \$1.46 was returned to taxpayers.
-When people earn more, they spend more.